Simple Guidance For Choosing Flame Retardant Fabrics

-- Don’t use chlorine bleach, hydrogen peroxide, or other chemicals that the fabric supplier has recommended to avoid during washing process.
+- Don’t use chlorine bleach, hydrogen peroxide, or other chemicals that the fabric supplier has recommended to avoid during the washing process.

 Flame Resistant on Washout

 These days, you’ll find flame retardant fabrics everywhere.
 Garments made out of these are used to provide protection in different sectors of everyday life.
-And honestly they’re doing pretty well, but majority of them are encountering a similar problem; “washout”.
+And honestly they’re doing pretty well, but the majority of them are encountering a similar problem; “washout”.
 Regular spot tests show that many flame retardant (FR) fabrics burn after only a few washes.
 Garments made out of these are the last line of defense, so it is really important that the credibility on the FR performance of the fabric is never compromised.
-Never choose a FR garment that may burn after few washes.
+Never choose an FR garment that may burn after a few washes.
 Always select those protective fabrics which can document FR certifications and guarantees to remain flame resistant throughout the lifetime of the garment, because that’s what you’ll be looking for.

 Define your Look & Appearance